TKSjp/HaplotypeExplorer/README.md

 ## How to visualize your data

 The way to visualize users data is also described in Figure 2.
+Please see also `manual.pdf`.

-- Install dependencies with conda: `conda install -c bioconda seqkit mafft cd-hit snp-sites`
+- Install dependencies with conda: `conda install -c bioconda seqkit mafft cd-hit snp-sites trimal`
-- Download TCS and put it in 'Source' directory. (e.g. `./Downloads/HX/Source/TCS/`)
-- Put multi-FASTA in `./Downloads/HX/` as `input0.fasta`.
+- Put multi-FASTA as `input.fasta` and run `python createHTML.py`
-- Run `python Step1.py` and `python Step2.py`
-- Run TCS and save data in `./Downloads/HX/` as `TCS.gml`.
-- Run `python Step3.py`
-- Open `Result_in-house.html` then you can explore your network.
+- Open `result.html` then you can explore your network.
-- Please see also `manual.pdf`.

 ## Citation